 This report is the outcome of the meeting the U.S.-India Business Council Board of Directors held with the Prime Minister in September 2018.
 During that meeting, we discussed how industry can work with the government on big ideas and outcomes to show collective impact to our communities.

-The Report focuses on seven key areas where the work of industry is naturally complimentary to the Governments objectives: Providing Quality Healthcare; Doubling Farmer Income and Supporting Agricultural Output; People to People Ties Through Investing in Education, Tourism and Skills of the Future; Manufacturing & Infrastructure for the 22nd Century; Affordable Energy; Defence and the Aerospace Industrial Ecosystem; and Promoting India’s Digital Leadership.
+The Report focuses on seven key areas where the work of industry is naturally complimentary to the Governments objectives: Providing Quality Healthcare; Doubling Farmer Income and Supporting Agricultural Output; People to People Ties Through Investing in Education, Tourism and Skills of the Future; Manufacturing & Infrastructure for the 22nd Century; Affordable Energy; Defense and the Aerospace Industrial Ecosystem; and Promoting India’s Digital Leadership.

 Over the last four years, India has witnessed significant improvements in doing business- removing red tape and regulatory bottlenecks through steps such as abolishing the Foreign Investment Promotion Board (FIPB) have been welcome moves by the Government of India.
 India was the only economy in South Asia to join the list of the 10 top improvers in the World Bank’s Ease of Doing business ranking.
 Then there were other key structural reforms- the Government has repealed 1,420 obsolete laws in the last 3 years, and focused on overhauling India’s infrastructure sector.
 At a time when foreign direct investment is lower globally, India recorded the highest inflow of FDI in 2016 at $60.1 billion.